Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: Background

-The various definitions of decision trees typically share several common features: \begin{itemize} \item Each branch node of a decision tree contains only \emph{one} \emph{splitting} \emph{rule}, which divides the ambient space\footnote{An ambient space is the space surrounding a mathematical (geometric or topological) object along with the object itself.} into two \emph{disjoint} and \emph{continuous} subspaces. \item Each leaf specifies a region defined by the path from the root to the leaf. \item A new splitting rule can only be generated from the subspace defined by its ancestor rules. \end{itemize} We will now formalize these concepts with more rigorous definitions.
+The concept of ``decision tree'' varies significantly across different fields.
+There are several common \emph{structural constraints} in the definitions of decision trees across studies on ODT problems, we summarize them (informally) in following definition. \begin{definition} \emph{Structural constraints on optimal decision tree problems}.
+The various definitions of decision trees typically share several common constraints: \end{definition} \begin{itemize} \item Each branch node of a decision tree contains only \emph{one} \emph{splitting} \emph{rule}, which partitions the ambient space\footnote{An ambient space is the space in which a mathematical (geometric or topological) object is embedded, along with the object itself.} into two \emph{disjoint} and \emph{continuous} subspaces. \item Each leaf specifies a region defined by intersection of partitions of all splitting rules in the path from root to leaf. \item The descandants of a splitting rule are also descandants of its ancestor.
+A new splitting rule can only be generated from the subspace defined by its ancestor rules. \end{itemize} In particular, the last constraint is justified by the fact that when \emph{geometric splitting rules} (splitting rules defined by geometrical objects)---such as axis-parallel or general hyperplanes---are used, each rule should be generated only from the subspace defined by its ancestor nodes.
+In contrast, for \emph{logical splitting rules} (splitting rules defined by a logical question), such as those in the ODT-BF problem, where each split corresponds to a logical question about the presence of a feature in the data, such a logical splitting rule can be generated from \emph{any} subspace and the last constraint remains valid.